tom-pytel/pfst/README.md

 ```

 `fst` works by adding `FST` nodes to existing `AST` nodes as an `.f` attribute which keep extra structure information, the original source, and provide the interface to format-preserving operations.
 Each operation through `fst` is a simultaneous edit of the `AST` tree and the source code and those are kept synchronized so that the current source will always parse to the current tree.

+Formatting, comments, and layout are preserved unless explicitly modified.
+Unparsing is lossless by default and performs no implicit normalization or stylistic rewriting.

 # Links